Hi, I am Mofei!

 Panorama

-Besides Huangshan, we also visited Hongcun for two days.
-I initially wanted to write about it together, but given the length, I’ll wait until I have more time.
+Besides Huangshan, we also spent two days in Hongcun.
+I originally wanted to write about it together, but the post would get too long, so I will save that for another time.

-The two days on the mountain were just right; climbing uphill, sweating, watching the sunrise, leisurely observing life, is it not also a journey full of meaning?
+The two days on the mountain felt just right: climbing uphill, sweating, watching the sunrise, and slowly observing life.
+That is also a kind of journey worth taking.